Yord/shargs/README.md

 const decorated = decorate(noCommands, onlyFirstArg, justArgs(['--help']))

-const synopsis2 = decorated(synopsis)
+const briefSynopsis = decorated(synopsis)
 ```

-This version of `synopsis2` is much more readable.
+This version of `briefSynopsis` is much more readable.
 Note, that [`decorate`](#decorate-usage) applies its usage decorators from right to left.
 As is apparent from the example, usage decorator combinators are usage decorators, themselves.